ClinicalTrials.Veeva

 1. Healthy males and females, based on clinical and laboratory findings

-3. Adults with a Body Mass Index (BMI) 18 to 30 Kg/m2; or adolescents, children and infants with Z-score of the selected indicator ([weight-for-height], [(height and BMI) for age]) category within ±2SD.
+3. Adults with a Body Mass Index (BMI) 18 to 30 Kg/m2; or adolescents, and children with Z-score of the selected indicator ([weight-for-height], [(height and BMI) for age]) category within ±2SD.

 4. Residence in the study area for the duration of the study.